lunaprise/Lunaprise/README.md

 # Lunaprise Metadata
 How to verify and artist/artifact or art piece is part of The Lunaprise:

-Visit the only authorized source for certification and authentication of artists and artifacts and art purces sent to the moon at: https://verify.spaceblue.club
+Visit the only authorized source for certification and authentication of artists and artifacts and art pieces sent to the moon at: https://verify.spaceblue.club

 Metadata organized from important records and data pertaining to the inscribing of artifacts and art onto to the Lunaprise discs and museum and important mission details and dates and time periods  is expected to be published here during Q4-2024.
 Artist names ( but a numeric key code will identify art projects) will not be included in the Metadata due to privacy policies protecting artists in the Lunaprise mission but may be shared by the artist publicly and in blockchain systems and public exhibits subject to the discretion of the artist.

-All Lunaprise Metadata issued is under limited  license to use by the artist and third parties  as described herein and no grant of ownership rights has been granted to to such Metadata, which may be revoked at anytime by Space Blue for violation of the Space Blue terms and conditions referenced herein.
-Lunaprise reserve the right to determine the methods, practices in organizing and exporting  such data and determining the final sets of metadata issued under these terms and conditions.
+All Lunaprise Metadata issued is under limited license to use by the artist and third parties as described herein and no grant of ownership rights has been granted to such Metadata, which may be revoked at any time by Space Blue for violation of the Space Blue terms and conditions referenced herein.
+Lunaprise reserves the right to determine the methods, and practices in organizing and exporting such data and determining the final sets of metadata issued under these terms and conditions.

-The art piece/artifact identifier number along with important meta data will be minted and inscribed into bitcoin ordinal  blockchain archive system to be announced after the launch of the artwork on the moon.
+The art piece/artifact identifier number along with important metadata will be minted and inscribed into the Bitcoin ordinal  blockchain archive system to be announced after the launch of the artwork on the moon.

 ## Important Metadata will include: